I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_mbctrl_i_hostresiddiff_1.md

 </tr>
 </table>

+`dwMB_SNL`

+Specifies the number of skipped macroblocks to be generated following the current macroblock, and indicates the location of the residual difference data for the blocks of the current macroblock.
+This member contains two variables: <i>MBskipsFollowing</i> in the most significant 8 bits, and <i>MBdataLocation</i> in the least significant 24 bits. <i>MBskipsFollowing</i> indicates the number of skipped macroblocks to be generated following the current macroblock. <i>MBdataLocation</i> is an index into the residual difference block data buffer.
+This index indicates the location of the residual difference data for the blocks of the current macroblock, expressed as a multiple of 32 bits.

 `wPatternCode`

 Indicates whether residual difference data is sent for each block in the macroblock.
 In an intra picture, residual difference data is sent for every block in the macroblock.
 The bits in <b>wPatternCode</b> that refer to all blocks of the current macroblock must be 1 in this structure.